 243.16 Interstate Compact for the Supervision of Parolees and Probationers.

 Subdivision 1.
-Authorization to enter compacts.
 The governor is hereby authorized and empowered to enter into compacts and agreements with other states, through their duly constituted authorities, in reference to reciprocal supervision of persons on parole or probation and for the reciprocal return of such persons to the contracting states for violation of the terms of their parole or probation, and for the purpose of carrying out the provisions of this section the commissioner of corrections or his designee is designated the official administrator of the interstate compact for the state of Minnesota.

 INTERSTATE COMPACT FOR THE SUPERVISION OF PAROLEES AND PROBATIONERS A COMPACT